-You don't have to add salt to food to be eating too much.
+You do not have to add salt to food to be eating too much.
 About three quarters of the salt we eat is hidden in processed foods.
 Manufacturers add salt to food as a preservative and flavour enhancer.
-These foods don't necessarily taste salty and it is therefore important to look at the food labels to help you make lower salt choices.
+These foods do not necessarily taste salty and it is therefore important to look at the food labels to help you make lower salt choices.